mtmanning93/craft-front/README.md

 ### Create Post Form

-A logged in user has the ability to create a post via the yellow '+' button in the navbar.
+A logged-in user has the ability to create a post via the yellow '+' button in the navbar.
 The button links to the create post form where a user can specify a title, content and add an image.
 Both the title and image are required to submit a valid form.
 Once a valid form is submitted the user is redirected to the post details page of the post they have just created.

 ![Create Post Form Mobile](README_images/features/crud/create-m.png)
 ![Create Post Form Desktop](README_images/features/crud/create.png)